Mervue United A.F.C.: Connacht Senior League

 Between 1981 and 2000 Mervue United played in the Connacht Senior League.
 In 1981–82, together with Sligo Rovers Reserves, Castlerea Celtic, Salthill Devon, Ballina Rovers, Tuam Celtic and UCG, Mervue United became founder members of the CSL.
 In its first season Mervue United finished as runners-up behind Sligo Rovers.
 They also won a league cup double, winning both the Connacht Senior League Cup and the Connacht Senior League Challenge Cup.
 Mervue United won the league for the first time in 1982–83 and subsequently went on to become one of the league's most successful teams, winning the title eight times.
 In 1982–83 and 1983–84 they completed two successive trebles winning the league title, the Challenge Cup and the Connacht Senior Cup.
 In 1992–93 they went one better and won a quartet of trophies, winning the league title, the Connacht Senior League Shield, Connacht Senior Cup and the Challenge Cup.
 Between 1996 and 1997 and 1999–2000 Mervue United were also Connacht Senior League champions four times in a row.
 In 1999–2000 Mervue United completed another treble by also winning the League Cup and the Challenge Cup.
 In 1984–85 Mervue United first came to national prominence when they became the first CSL club to take part in the FAI Cup, losing 2–1 in the first round to the holders, UCD.
 In the 1986–87 FAI Cup they defeated Longford Town 1–0 in the first round but got knocked out by Rockmount in the next round.
 In 1997–98 Mervue United made a third appearance in the FAI Cup but were knocked out in the first round after a replay by Sligo Rovers.
 As Connacht Senior League champions, United were also invited to play in the League of Ireland Cup.

 National leagues

 In 2008, together with local rivals, Salthill Devon, Mervue United were founder members of the A Championship.
 As the highest placed non-reserve team in the league's inaugural season, Mervue United qualified for a relegation/promotion play-off.
 They subsequently defeated Kildare County 5–3 on aggregate and were promoted to the League of Ireland First Division.
-Between 2009 and 2013 Mervue United played in the League of Ireland First Division.
+Between 2009 and 2013 Mervue United played in the League of Ireland First Division, initially at Terryland Park before returning to Fahey's Field in 2011.
 In their final season they finished third before losing a relegation/promotion play-off against Longford Town.